graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/targetting_tf2.rst

 The outer training function should be called using the ``experimental_run_v2`` method on the ``IPUStrategy`` object, to ensure that it is executed using the strategy's configuration.

+PipelinedModel
+______________

+``PipelinedModel`` is a substitute for the Keras Sequential model class, with support for multi-device IPU pipelines.
+Using pipelined execution allows the IPU to achieve high compute efficiency while utilising multiple devices.

+The PipelinedModel has the same API as the standard Keras Model and Sequential classes, but will train the model on multiple IPUs and stream the data into the devices using an Infeed queue which is created automatically.

+The constructor takes, rather than a list of layers as with the standard Sequential model, a list of lists of layers, one for each IPU pipeline stage.
+See the examples section to see how the API is used.

+In a machine learning model a step is often considered to be one pass through the model where the forward pass is done, then the gradients are calculated and then the parameters are updated.
+Since a pipeline accumulates multiple gradients before applying them collectively to the parameter, we call a step one of those pipeline operations.
+So the number of data samples processed per step is equal to the batch size multiplied by the pipeline depth.

+This will be reflected in the rate at which the progress bar advances, and the entries in the Keras History.